MikroElektronika/mikrosdk_click_v2/clicks/smartbuck4/README.md

 \mainpage Main Page

 ---
-# Smart Buck 4 click
+# Smart Buck 4 Click

 > Smart Buck 4 Click is a compact add-on board that contains a high-frequency synchronous step-down DC-DC converter.
 This board features the LTS3562, a quad synchronous step-down DC-DC regulator from Analog Devices.